particle-iot/docs/src/content/getting-started/console/console.md

 ![Organization Billing](/assets/images/console/org-view.png)

-In the Growth and Enterprise plans, usage is divided by the class of devices.
+In the Basic and Enterprise plans, usage is divided by the class of devices.
 For example: Wi-Fi and Cellular:

 ![Wi-Fi and Cellular Usage](/assets/images/console/wifi-cellular-usage.png)